 Each audit review includes, where applicable, an evaluation and test of the key systems, procedures and controls related to the operating and control environment.
 The results of each audit are summarised in a report which is presented to BBH Luxembourg's Executive Committee, the BBH Luxembourg Audit & Compliance Committee, and the BBH Luxembourg Board and Supervisory Board.
-Any corrective actions arising from these reports are tracked and monitored with the status of unresolved issues regularly reported to BBH Luxembourg Executive Committee and the BBH Luxembourg Audit & Compliance Committee and the BBH Luxembourg Audit & Compliance Committee and the BBH Luxembourg Audit & Compliance Committee at their regularly scheduled meetings.
+Any corrective actions arising from these reports are tracked and monitored with the status of unresolved issues regularly reported to BBH Luxembourg Executive Committee and the BBH Luxembourg Audit & Compliance Committee at their regularly scheduled meetings.

 Internal Audit has full and free access to all members of BBH Luxembourg Governance Committees.
-Chief Internal Auditor is entitled to raise concerns, if any, directly to the CSSF.
+The Chief Internal Auditor is entitled to raise concerns, if any, directly to the CSSF.